alecmori/recipes/mains/chili.md

 ## Makes

-One slow cooker full of chili, maybe 12-16 bowls?
+One slow cooker full of chili, roughly 12-16 bowls

 ## Ingredients